-Summer has definitely arrived and with the heat, there’s a long list of cool events in Malaga in July.
-In the latest of our what’s on in Malaga monthly round-ups, discover lots of music and dance, video gaming, open-air cinema and of course, some really great art.
+Despite lockdown and covid-19, summer has definitely arrived and with it, some events!
+There isn’t quite the usual list of events in Malaga in July, but there are definitely some cool ones.
+In the latest of our what’s on in Malaga monthly round-ups, discover lots of music, open-air cinema and of course, some really great art.
 Read to find out more about events in Malaga this month.

 Musical events in Malaga in July

 It couldn’t be more eclectic this month with a wide range of concerts on in the city.
 Take a look at the list and pick yours.

 The gardens at the cultural centre on the west side of the city host 4 concerts this month with the Malaga Philharmonic Orchestra.
 Tickets cost €15 and are available online here.

 - Thursday 1 and Saturday 2 July – Jazz Symphonic: the José Carra Trio join the Orchestra for an evening of classical jazz combo.
 At 9.30pm.

 - Thursday 8 and Friday 9 July – Tango Symphonic.
 At 9.30pm.

 Fans of band music are in for a treat on 1 July and 2 July when two free concerts take place in the Gibralfaro at 9.30pm.
 1 July is the turn of the trumpet and drum bands (the ones that form part of the Easter Week processions) and 2 July sees all the city’s full bands play.
 Tickets are free but you need to get them in advance from the Agrupación de Cofradías on Calle Muro de San Julián 2 (just off Calle Carreteria) from 10am to 2pm and 5 to 9pm.
 Maximum two tickets per person.
 Free transport is available from City Hall and buses leave between 8 and 8.45pm on the evening of the concert.
 You need to show your ticket when you get on the bus.